 Speak up!
 Ideally, we should be able to get you the support you need in a shoe without you even noticing it on your foot.
 Your sneakers should feel like slippers.
 If you feel any odd pressure points or the shoe just feels a little ‘off,’ let us know – because there isn’t much of a break-in period with these shoes.
 The way they feel when you’re trying them on is how they’re going to feel for the duration of their lifespan.

-In practice, we find that 400 miles is a fair life expectancy a pair of sneakers.
+In practice, we find that 400 miles is a fair life expectancy for a pair of sneakers.
 So if you’re walking or running about 10 miles per week, you should expect to get about 10 months to a year out of your shoes.
-However, if you are wearing them for your fitness walking AND for other things, like everyday walking, running errands, etc., the lifespan might be slightly shorter.
-Generally, we recommend that you start paying attention to your body around the six month mark.
+However, if you are wearing them for running, walking, going to the gym AND for other things, like everyday walking, running errands, etc., the lifespan will be shorter.
+Generally, we recommend that you start paying attention to your body around the 4-6 month mark.
 If you notice little aches that you didn’t have before, it may be the shoe’s way of telling you that it is worn out and needs to be replaced.